beginning of content

 Some people who take lithium for long periods gain weight.
 Talk to your doctor about managing your weight.

-See healthdirect's medicines section for more information about lithium.
+See healthdirect's medicines section for more information about lithium, or read the consumer medicine information (CMI) leaflet that comes with your medicine.

-You can learn more about the different treatment options for mental illness on the SANE Australia website.
+You can learn more about the different treatment options for mental health problems on the SANE Australia website.

 You can also call the healthdirect helpline on 1800 022 222 (known as NURSE-ON-CALL in Victoria).
 A registered nurse is available 24 hours a day, 7 days a week.